-This device complies with Class A Part 15 the FCC Rules.
-Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received including the interference that may cause.
+This device complies with Part 15 of the FCC Rules.
+Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) This device must accept any interference received, including the interference that may cause undesired operation.